Financial Aid & Scholarships

 Most assistance at Wofford is awarded on the basis of financial need, but significant amounts are awarded as merit scholarships that may include academic excellence, leadership, career plans, or contribution to student activities such as theatre, choral or instrumental groups, volunteer services or athletic teams.
 The application for scholarships is the completed application for admission to the college.
-Separate applications are required for the Bonner Scholar Program and The Space to: Impact Program.
+Separate applications are required for the Bonner Scholar Program and The Launch Program.
 Information about these programs and applications are available on the Financial Aid website.
 The scholarship and financial aid programs as well as policies and procedures are described in detail in the Financial Aid Handbook which is updated annually and available on the college's financial aid website.
 Applicants for and recipients of financial aid should refer to the website for specific information on the various financial aid programs and the process for establishing and maintaining eligibility.
 The criteria for scholarships vary.
 Most require recipients to demonstrate good citizenship and maintain academic excellence.
 Scholarships are available for a total of eight semesters provided the student meets renewal criteria which are defined on the financial aid award letter and in the handbook.